NikhilPatra047/Personal-Dashboard/README.md

 ## Supporting Scrimba

 The project is a part of the "The Frontend Developer Career Path" by "SCRIMBA".
-By creating this project I learned about APIs, handling errors, and promise rejections.
+By creating this project I learned about APIs, handling errors, promise rejections, geolocation API, and Date Object.

 Check out their course on [Scrimba](https://scrimba.com/)